 I miss homeschooling.
-But I feel that I did the right thing for my kids, and they agree.
+But I feel that I did the right thing for my kids taking into account the limitations of where we live, and they agree.
 One thing that’s good about the school day here is that it’s much shorter than in the US.
 Now that we’re over the first year of our aliyah, a question that I’m actively working on is, how to provide my kids who go to school with what I felt were the bigger advantages of homeschooling?
 I’m working on this but probably won’t share about this for quite a while since it’s obviously going to be experimental!

 (Edited Aug.
 2017 – we began homeschooling ds5 and ds10 towards the end of the 2012 school year; they were joined by dd12 and ds7 for the following school year and all have been homeschooled since.)